“To know, to dare, to will, to keep silence—such are the four words of the magus…”

 This pair from Toulouse, France, is the first known to share details of a sabbath, also known as sabbat.
 Sabbaths were generally recognized as witches’ congregations and what happened during these meetings was usually up for speculation by outsiders.
-Anne and Catherine though, devotees of Satan and his minions, delivered enticing details of their experiences.
+Anne and Catherine though, purportedly devotees of Satan and his minions, delivered enticing details of their experiences.
 Both women claimed to serve a he-goat present at these sabbats who taught them spells and other sorcery and commanded them to worship the Devil and defy God.
-They even said they consumed the corpses of newborns.
+According to records, they even said they consumed the corpses of newborns.
 The duo was tried in 1335.

 Nicolas Flamel (1330-1418)

 Legends as grand as King Arthur and his knights surround this Frenchman, so information regarding him should be taken with a grain of salt.
 He was a bookseller and scribe, normal occupations, and apparently led a life of little intrigue, until accounts that came posthumously created the mysterious man we know today.
 In the 17th century, an alchemical work was published called Exposition of the Hieroglyphical Figures and credited to Flamel.
 The introduction relays his quest for The Philosopher’s Stone.
 He had obtained a book that turned out to be a significant magical text, The Book of Abramelin.
 From that, he and his wife discovered how to make the stone and The Elixir of Life.
 Some believe that the couple achieved immortality.